okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 * System performance was degraded when the [List Users](/docs/reference/api/users/#list-users) or [Get User](/docs/reference/api/users/#get-user) API was used to fetch credentials with complex delegated authentication.
 You can avoid this performance issue by omitting the credential fetching operation.
 See omit credential response options in [List Users - Content-Type header fields](/docs/reference/api/users/#content-type-header-fields-2) or [Get User - Content-Type header fields](/docs/reference/api/users/#content-type-header-fields).
 (OKTA-371358)

-* When the [User API](/docs/reference/api/users) was used to create a user with an address containing a 4-byte UTF-8 encoded character, an incorrect 500 system error was returned.
+* When the [Users API](/docs/reference/api/users) was used to create a user with an address containing a 4-byte UTF-8 encoded character, an incorrect 500 system error was returned.
 (OKTA-382882)

 ### Weekly Release 2021.04.1